mhridhay/SupervisedLearningInDataMining/README.md

 ### Random Forest

 Random Forest is similar to bagging except that we randomly select 'm' out of 'p' predictors as candidate variables for each split in each tree.
-In the case of regression trees the default $m = p/3$.
+In the case of regression trees the default m = p/3.

 We fit trees using Random Forest with default 500 trees.
 We find that **lstat** and **rm** are the most important factors.